What is Ankylosing Spondylitis?

 When to see a doctor?

 If you experience lower back pain that has been slowly getting worse over time, experience pain in the morning or when you are sleeping at night, it’s time to be alert.
-Especially if a pain that gets better with activity but gets worse while you are at rest, should be discussed with your doctor.
+Especially if the pain gets better with activity but gets worse while you are at rest, should be discussed with your doctor.

 Doctors at Medicover can help you get the right treatment and management for Ankylosing Spondylitis.